2021 Convention: February 10-13 in San Antonio, Texas

 2) Industry-Sponsored: A clinician’s attendance is paid for by a convention exhibitor.
 Content is still expected to be primarily pedagogical, and sponsorship does not guarantee selection.

 Read all sections below for more information on clinician requirements and clinic selection factors.
 A link to apply follows this information (available as of April 1.)

-TMEA will not be hosting product showcase sessions for the 2021 convention.
+TMEA is not hosting product showcase sessions during the 2021 convention.

-When you propose a clinic, you will acknowledge that your clinic may be scheduled on Thursday, Friday, or Saturday of the convention (for technology clinics, this also will include Wednesday).
+When you propose a clinic, you will acknowledge that your clinic may be scheduled on Thursday, Friday, or Saturday of the convention (and Wednesday, for technology clinics).
 You will not be asked for a day preference when you propose.

 If selected, clinicians, demonstration group directors, and music showcase group directors and musicians must comply with these requirements: